 - The kind of property rights you will have depends on the state you are in.
 Some states in the US ascribe to the community property system where in case of a divorce the property is divided equally among spouses

 - She has a right to alimony if she is not financially sound or gave up her career to look after the family

 - She can opt for sole custody of the child or decide on joint custody

-When you decide it is time for a divorce the first step to leaving your husband is preparing for a divorce checklist.
+When you decide it is time for a divorce, the first step to leaving your husband is preparing for a divorce checklist.
 This is our most important divorce advice to women.
-If you are going for mediation divorce then you can also work on a divorce mediation checklist.
+If you are going for a mediation divorce, then you can also work on a divorce mediation checklist.

 1. Get a good attorney

 Paying through your nose for your attorney’s fees does not guarantee that you get the best.
 A good idea would be to ask around and find out from people how satisfied they are with their attorney’s efforts during the divorce proceedings and then make a choice.